 Our schools offer students the opportunity to belong to a student organization focused on both recreation opportunities and activities related to the animal career field.
 The specific activities are decided on and planned by student leadership under the guidance of an instructor who oversees the group.
 Joining is a great way for you to meet new friends and begin networking in preparation for your future career!

 The first location of the Vet Tech Institute was part of Median School of Allied Health Careers, founded in Pittsburgh, PA in 1958.
-Since then the Vet Tech Institute has grown to six locations across the United States.
+Since then the Vet Tech Institute has grown to four locations across the United States.

-At the Vet Tech Institute, faculty from the six locations share teaching methods, curriculum ideas, and resources.
+At the Vet Tech Institute, faculty from the four locations share teaching methods, curriculum ideas, and resources.
 As a result, students at the Vet Tech Institute gain from being part of a well-respected and larger institution, with the benefits of a smaller school.

 All locations maintain the same strong focus on student success and hands-on experience.
 Ready to learn more?
 Request Information or better yet, schedule your visit.
 We offer individual tours so you and your family can see things first hand and ask questions.